httovar/Auto_Reporting_Blogdown/README.md

 - The `blogdown::new_post` function only opens a new document but does not allow to fill a document with text and code.
 Under different circumstances, a parameterized Rmarkdown document would be the solution but this approach does not work with the `blogdown` infrastructure.
 The `.rmd` file produces a specified file type as output.
 However, `blogdown` processes the actual `.rmd` file (and also can't supply the parameters).
 Instead the `.rmd` files have to be written dynamically from a predefined R script and then placed into the the folder structure that is usually created with `blogdown::new_post`.
 - The website that is hosted by netlify only updates when the remote git repository is updated.
 Thus, for a truly automated reporting infrastructure, the changes to the folder structure have to be pushed to the repo automatically as well.

 The process of generating a Rmarkdown file dynamically, actually takes place from within an R Script rather than an `.rmd` file.
 The idea is to create a long character string that mimics the syntax of an `.rmd` file within the R script and then use the `write` function to write this character string to a file with an `.rmd` extention (and thus creating an `RMarkdown` file).
-The following code chunk examplifies this idea with the standard example content of a new `RMarkdown` file.
+The following code chunk exemplifies this idea with the standard example content of a new `RMarkdown` file.
 This process makes extensive use of the `paste()` and `paste0()` functions to create a character string that is readable when creating it within R. The `sep` argument of the `paste()` function also allows to closely follow the syntax of an `.rmd` file, which is especially important when creating the `yaml` section that is sensitive to indentations and white space.

 ```
 yaml_header <- paste("---",